-If you need to take a short break from paying all or part of your mortgage, for whatever reason, let us know here.
+If you need to take a short break from paying all or part of your mortgage, because you are having difficulties making your payments, let us know here.

 You can take up to a maximum 3 months' payment holiday if you've been affected by the coronavirus, in any way.